 It was clear that the military had no intention of allowing Annan’s recommendations to be implemented.
 Through intelligence, or the use of planted provacateurs, they must have expected the insurgency that gave them the pretext for the massive ethnic cleansing operation that followed.

-In a clear resumption of ethnic cleansing, an estimated40,000 Rohingya Muslims were forced to flee to neighbouring Bangladesh after the violence erupted a week ago.
+In a clear resumption of ethnic cleansing, an estimated40,000 Rohingya Muslims were forced to flee to neighbouring Bangladesh after the violence erupted in August.
 (Within a month, the number increased to over 580,000.)
 Many Rohingya drowned trying to cross a river to reach Bangladesh.

 Suu Kyi said in a statement, ‘I would like to commend the members of the police and security forces who have acted with great courage in the face of many challenges’.
 Wow.